Edoardo Sanguineti

 Edoardo Sanguineti (9 December 1930 – 18 May 2010) was a Genoese poet, writer and academic, universally considered one of the major Italian authors of the second half of the twentieth century.

 Biography

-During the 1960s he was a leader of the neo avant-garde Gruppo 63 movement, founded in 1963 at Solunto.
+In 1956, Sanguineti published his first poetry collection, Laborintus.
+The author adopted a “labyrinthine” structure in these poems, preceding the poetic sperimentalism that characterized the 1960s.

+During the 1960s, he was a leader of the neo-avant-garde Gruppo 63 movement, founded in 1963 at Solunto.
+His work was published in the first issue of 0 to 9 magazine in 1967.
 He was also an active translator of Joyce, Molière, Shakespeare, Bertolt Brecht, and select Greek and Latin authors.

 From 1979 until 1983, Sanguineti was a member of the Chamber of Deputies of the Italian Parliament.
-He was elected as an independent on the list of the PCI.
+He was elected as an independent on the list of the Italian Communist Party.